sebastianchristopher/Java8OCANotes/README.md

 * by the stime the constructor completes, all final instance variables must have been assigned
 ### Order of Initialization
 1. initialize superclass if present
-2. static members in order they appear (variables and initializers)
+2. static members in order they appear in the topmost class (variables and initializers)
-3. instance members in order they appear (variables and initializers)
+3. instance members in order they appear in the topmost class (variables and initializers)
-4. the constructor
+4. repeat 2 and 3 down through each subclass
+5. the constructor (the rest of the constructor after the super() call)
 ```java
 public class OrderOfInitialization {
 	static void print(int num){